phunanon/Insitux/integrations/Deadline.md

 (map str [0 1 2] "abc")
 ;; function
 ;; Returns a vector of calling a function with each of all the items or characters of one or more vectors or strings as arguments.

+(for str [0 1 2] "abc")
+;; function
+;; Returns a vector of calling a function with every combination of vector item or string characters as arguments.

 (reduce + [1 2 3])
 ;; function